-Now that we've studied encouragement and admonition, consider some of your key Christian relationships in light of these two ways of "speaking the truth in love."
+Now that we've studied encouragement and admonition, consider some of your key Christian relationships in light of these two ways of "one another's."
 Where would they fall in the chart below?
 What can you do to improve them (not: "What should they do to improve them?")?